Nfinley/coding-journal/SQL.md

 * A surrogate key on a table is a column with a unique identifier for each row.
 The key is not generated from the table data
 * Primary keys should be built from as few columns as possivle
 * Primary keys should never change over time
-* `SERIAL` tpye is used for primary key and sets new data to  auto-increment
+* `SERIAL` type is used for primary key and sets new data to  auto-increment
   ```
   -- Add the new column to the table
   ALTER TABLE professors